yunqu/aws-cloud-and-xilinx-workshop/Lab1.md

 #### Serial Port Installation and Connection: Windows

 1. Open Device Manager.
 View the current COM ports available.
-2. Plug in the MicroZed device.
+2. Plug in the Ultra96 device.
 3. Identify the change in COM ports.
 4. Use Putty, Tera Term, or your other favorite serial program to connect to the COM port at 115200-8-N-1.